askmike/gekko/README.md

 **Everything listed in the [Configuring Gekko Doc](https://github.com/askmike/gekko/tree/localDB/docs/Configuring_gekko.md).
 This document lists everything you can do with Gekko and how to do it.** The list boils down to:

 - watch any market on BTC-e, Bitstamp, Mt.
 Gox, CEX.io.
-- calculate MACD, DEMO or PPO over this market.
+- calculate MACD, DEMA or PPO over this market.
 - use the following plugins:
     - real trader (automatic trading on advice)
     - advice logger